ashhhleyyy/website/blog/2023-02-05-from-keycloak-to-kanidm.md

 Or, "Why I should just move my server to [NixOS](https://nixos.org)".

+## Update 2023-09-05

+Since originally writing this post, Kanidm now provides `arm64` images for `kanidm/server` again, and I switched my setup over to using those, however I forgot to update this post, so parts about building my own image are now unneccessary.

+Any outdated sections are also marked below.

+---

 [Kanidm](https://github.com/kanidm/kanidm#readme) is The Hot New Thing (alright, its not actually that new, and it's still technically in alpha, but still), and I wanted to replace my resource-heavy [Keycloak](https://keycloak.org) server with it, to hopefully free up my server for more ~~important~~ tasks.

 ## Docker makes things 'easy'